No Soldier Left Behind : State Senator Archuleta Helps Bring Vietnam War Journalist’s Remains Back to His Montebello Home After 52 Years

-Raul Guerra25th April 2019
+Raúl Guerra25th April 2019

 BY BRIAN HEWS

-Almost 52 years ago, a plane crashed over Vietnam, killing all souls aboard including Navy War Journalist Raul Guerra.
+Almost 52 years ago, a plane crashed over Vietnam, killing all souls aboard including Navy War Journalist Raúl Guerra.

 Guerra was born and raised in Montebello attending Montebello High and Eastmont Elementary, where he met his eventual best friend Ruben Valencia.